2026 Allulose Review: What It Is and How To Use It Right

 Does allulose have an aftertaste?

-• Unlike sugar alcohols — such as erythritol and xylitol — allulose has no cooling effect, This is a cold sensation you'd feel when the sweetener crystals are dissolved in the mouth.
+Unlike sugar alcohols — such as erythritol and xylitol — allulose has no cooling effect.
+This is a cold sensation you feel when sweetener crystals dissolve in your mouth.

-• Allulose blends can taste different from pure allulose.
+Allulose blends can taste different from pure allulose.
 Although blends often contain predominantly allulose (over 95% by weight), most of the sweetness (70 – 99%) comes from a high-intensity sweetener like stevia or monk fruit.
 Any aftertaste people notice typically comes from that added sweetener—not from allulose itself.
 That’s why some people say they “don’t like allulose,” when what they’re really reacting to is the blend’s other ingredients.
-You can explore and compare different blends here. ✨ The odd taste feedback is some blends led me to create the WhatSugar® Blend (launch 06/2026).
+You can explore and compare different blends here. ✨ That feedback is part of what led me to develop my own allulose blend.
+I explain how this shows up in real products later in this post, in the section Which Brand of Allulose Is Best?

 Which sweetener tastes more like sugar?